Skip to Content

 How Should I Dress in Uganda?

-It’s important to dress modestly when traveling to Uganda.
-The country is fairly conservative and respectful dressing is appreciated.
+You should dress modestly when traveling in Uganda.
+The country is fairly conservative.

-Women should opt for clothes that cover the knees and shoulders.
+Women should wear clothes that cover the knees and shoulders.
 Tank tops, short shorts, and tight clothing are not recommended.
 Men should avoid wearing sleeveless shirts.

-It’s always a good idea to carry a light jacket or sweater.
-Temperatures can drop significantly in the evenings.
+It’s a good idea to carry a light jacket or sweater.
+Even though Uganda is on the equator, temperatures can drop in the evenings.
 Particularly in higher elevation areas and during the rainy seasons.
 During the evenings, it’s also a good idea to cover your arms and legs to avoid mosquito bites.
-This greatly reduces your chance of contracting malaria.
+This reduces your chance of catching malaria.

 My Experience Traveling in Uganda